EmpaticoOrg/mysql_point/README.md

 * migrations
 * schema dumping and loading
 * reading and writing from database
-* providing a Ruby struct
+* a Ruby struct
-* providing an ActiveModel validator
+* ActiveModel validator for Earth coordinates

 Future scope: